 In accordance with the Final Rule, patient payments for the uninsured should be reported on a cash basis, while all other payor payments should be reported using the accrual method of accounting.
-However, due to the teaching hospital and several rural hospitals' system limitations in tracking these self-pay payments over time, the hospitals reported all payments pertaining to claims during the 12-months ending September 30, 2012, as of the date the DSH survey was prepared, regardless of the period in which the payment was received.

-In addition, an analysis was performed for the teaching hospital to quantify any additional patient payments for the uninsured that were received since the hospital's prior year's survey was prepared.
-As a result, an adjustment was made to include approximately \$470,000 in additional payments pertaining to uninsured claims, which were received subsequent to the submission of the prior years' surveys.
+However, due to system limitations in tracking these self-pay payments over time, the state-owned teaching hospital and other rural hospitals reported all payments pertaining to claims that originated during the 12-months ended September 30, 2013, using collections data through the date the DSH survey was prepared.
+As a result, analyses were performed to quantify any additional patient payments for the uninsured that were received since the hospital's prior year's survey was prepared, and adjustments were made to include approximately \$1 million in additional uninsured payments.

-We noted that no Section 1011 payments for undocumented aliens were made to any of the hospitals for the 12-months ending September 30, 2012.
+We noted that no Section 1011 payments for undocumented aliens were made to any of the hospitals for the 12-months ended September 30, 2013.

-See Exhibit 1 (columns 6-10) for the verified Medicaid payments and (column 13) for the verified uninsured payments by hospital for the Medicaid State Plan rate year ended September 30, 2012.
+See Exhibit 1 (columns 6-10) for the verified Medicaid payments and (column 13) for the verified uninsured payments by hospital for the Medicaid State Plan rate year ended September 30, 2013.

-Schedule of Agreed-Upon Procedures Medicaid State Plan Rate Year Ended September 30, 2012
+Schedule of Agreed-Upon Procedures Medicaid State Plan Rate Year Ended September 30, 2013